 - K-12 Library Media Endorsement

-- Masters in Curriculum and Instruction with an emphasis in Library Media Services
+- Masters in Curriculum and Instruction with an option in Library

-This program is now offered jointly by the Department of Curriculum and Instruction in the Phyllis J. Washington College of Education and Human Sciences at the University of Montana and the Lucy Carson Library at the University of Montana - Western.
+This program is now offered jointly by the Department of Teaching & Learning in the Phyllis J. Washington College of Education and Human Sciences at the University of Montana and the Lucy Carson Library at the University of Montana - Western.